AMC straight-6 engine: Modern Era

 American Motors introduced a groundbreaking inline-six engine in 1964.
 It featured a short-stroke design and a robust seven-main bearing crankshaft with an overall design to provide good torque at low RPMs.
-This engine, a testament to AMC's engineering, enjoyed a remarkable production run that continued under AMC and Vehículos Automotores Mexicanos (VAM) as well as by Chrysler until 2006.
-Its enduring legacy and reputation as a reliable and rugged engine, particularly in off-road applications, has solidified its position as superior to Chrysler's Slant-6.
+This engine enjoyed a remarkable production run that continued under AMC and Vehículos Automotores Mexicanos (VAM) as well as by Chrysler until 2006.

 Initially marketed as the "Torque Command" engine, the 232 CID inline-six represented AMC's first genuinely modern six-cylinder engine.
 Road tests conducted by Consumer Reports lauded the engine as "a very smooth and quiet engine, which should give good performance."

 To commemorate the engine's launch in May 1964, AMC produced 2,520 special "Typhoon" editions based on the Rambler Classic two-door hardtop.
 These distinctive vehicles featured the 145 hp 8.5:1 compression ratio engine, a striking Solar Yellow exterior with a Classic Black roof, and "Typhoon" badging in place of the standard "Classic" script.
 Notably, all other Rambler Classic options, except alternative engine choices, were available on the Typhoon edition.

 For the 1965 model year, the 232 engine superseded the aging Nash 195.6 CID OHV inline-six in the Classic and Ambassador models.
 This marked the return of a six-cylinder engine in the Ambassador line since 1956, reflecting AMC's commitment to offering a wider range of powertrain options.

 In 1966, AMC expanded its six-cylinder lineup by introducing the 199 CID version of the 232 engine.
 This smaller variant replaced the OHV and L-head 195.6 CID engines across AMC's passenger car lineup.

 Both the 199 and 232 engines shared a 3.75 in bore, differing only in stroke: 3 in for the 199 and 3.5 in for the 232.
 The 199 engine was discontinued in 1970, while the 232 continued production alongside the larger 258 CID engine, which the increase in displacement was achieved by employing a 3.895 in stroke crankshaft and a slightly taller engine block.

 More stringent emission control regulations, coupled with the growing weight of vehicles due to safety mandates, led to a gradual decline in engine power output, ultimately resulting in the discontinuation of the 232 in 1979.